mohammad-taheri1/react-redux/README.md

 ## Key Points

--  In default Environment, Each Action Creator returns an action object
+-  In default Environment, Each Action Creator returns an action object.
--  Using Redux-Thunk,Each Action Creator returns an async function instead of an action object
+-  Using Redux-Thunk,Each Action Creator returns an async function instead of an action object.